yuantailing/cgservice/README.md

 - [x] Backup script.
 - [x] Should not put .well-known of *cgserver* and *svn* into ftp.
 - [ ] Mysql incremental backup.
-- [ ] Dynamic manage vsftpd user on web.
+- [x] Dynamic manage pyftpd users on web.
 - [x] A service like [Download9](https://git.net9.org/sast/Download9).
 - [ ] Fix PPTP for Ubuntu and fix L2TP for Mac.